JPEGMafia: 2015–2017: Name change and Black Ben Carson

-In early 2015, he moved to Baltimore, Maryland, where he began to make music under his moniker of JPEGMafia, before releasing his mixtape, Communist Slow Jams (April 2015).
-Just a month later, he released his mixtape, Darkskin Manson, a tape of which was inspired by the Freddie Gray protests in Baltimore that were happening right as he had moved there.
-Following a number of mixtapes, Hendricks released his debut studio album, Black Ben Carson, via Deathbomb Arc in February 2016, which features a much harsher and more distorted sound than his other projects.
+In early 2015, Hendricks returned to the U.S. and moved to Baltimore, Maryland, where he began to make and release music under his moniker of JPEGMafia.
+Under the new name, he would release his first mixtape, Communist Slow Jams, in April 2015.
+Just a month later, he released his second mixtape, Darkskin Manson, a tape that was inspired by the Freddie Gray protests in Baltimore.
+Following a number of mixtapes, Hendricks released his debut studio album, Black Ben Carson, independently in February 2016, which features a much harsher and more distorted sound than his other projects.
 Four months later, he released a collaborative extended play with fellow Baltimore-based rapper Freaky, titled The 2nd Amendment.